QED137/SQL/README.md

 ## Project Overview

-In this project, the primary focus is on querying a large-scale database to retrieve specific information efficiently.
+In this project, the primary focus is on querying a large-scale database to retrieve specific information and answer key business questions efficiently.
 The dataset in question is too large to be included directly in this repository, so I have provided the database schema and the SQL queries used for data extraction and analysis.

 All queries were developed and tested using **MySQL Workbench**, a powerful tool for managing MySQL databases.
 MySQL Workbench provided an intuitive interface for designing the queries and visualizing the database schema.